SBurnard/covSummary/README.md

-# cov_summary
+# covSummary

-This package provides a convenient function to summarise all methylation coverage (.cov) files in a given directory.
+This R package provides a convenient function to summarise all methylation coverage (.cov) files in a given directory.
 The function will iterate through each cov file to obtain the mean methylation and additional QC metrics.
 Results for all samples will be saved into a single dataframe and text (.tsv) file.
 It is also possible to provide an annotation file that contains specific regions of interest that you would the analysis to focus on.
 This annotation file must contain at least three columns ‘chr’, ‘start’, and ’end.

 This function was originally developed alongside our previously published sequencing technique ‘(sc)TEM-seq’ which amplified and